 “Volunteerism strengthens a community’s capacity to meet challenges,” said DHS Secretary Janet Napolitano.
 “President Obama’s call for service—today and everyday—plays a critical role in our efforts to prepare and protect the nation.”

-Deputy Secretary Lute will lead a citizenship class at the Northern Manhattan Coalition for Immigrant Rights (NMCIR) in
+Deputy Secretary Lute will lead a citizenship class at the Northern Manhattan Coalition for Immigrant Rights (NMCIR) in New York, where immigrants from around the world come to learn English, learn about America and prepare to become U.S. citizens.

 Administrator Fugate will discuss the importance of service at a roundtable in Denver with Americans who have made President Obama’s challenge central to their daily lives, including firefighters as well as volunteers from FEMA’s Fire Corps and CERT programs—two entities that train people to assist and become first responders.